IBM-Bluemix-Docs/mass-data-migration/index.md

 # IBM Cloud Mass Data Migration

-IBM Cloud Mass Data Migration accelerates the secure movement of terabytes to petabytes of data into the IBM Cloud using rugged, 120 TB usable capacity portable storage devices.
+IBM Cloud Mass Data Migration accelerates the secure movement of terabytes to petabytes of data into the {{site.data.keyword.cloud}} using rugged, 120 TB usable capacity portable storage devices.

 Using superior technology and hardware, Mass Data Migration helps overcome common data transfer challenges including high network costs, long transfer times, and security concerns – all in a single service.